 Sonoma County’s homelessness rate per 1,000 residents remains one of the highest in the nation.
 Code Blue Sonoma brings support and awareness to the problems of homelessness during winter weather through our Winter Weather Project.
 Our fundraising event is the Code Blue Bike Ride, which helps us finance our efforts.

 Much work remains.
 So in 2016 we started a campaign and rode our bicycles across America.
 Yes, you read that right.
 We rode 4,469 miles and told others about our mission.
 Many didn’t want to ride across America but wanted to join the effort.
 On October 15, 2016 Code Blue Bicycle Event was held in Sonoma County with approximately 100 bicyclist who raised $8,500 which was invested to help homeless people in our community.
-We hope you will join us in our efforts to help the homeless — and consider joining us on an 1,850 mile bicycle adventure from Canada to Mexico.
-We’ll start our ride on June 5th, 2018 near Port Angeles, Washington and ride to the Pacific Coast.
-We’ll follow the Coast to Mexico (July 18, 2018).
-If you are unable to ride, we hope you will consider donating to Catholic Charities – Code Blue Bike Ride to Help End Homelessness in Sonoma County.
+We hope you will join us in our efforts to help the homeless.
+We started our bicycle adventure on June 5th, 2018 near Port Angeles, Washington and rode down the Pacific Coast.
+We followed the Pacific Coast and ended up on July 18th at the Mexican Border.
+If you are unable to ride, we hope you will consider donating to Catholic Charities – Code Blue to Help End Homelessness in Sonoma County.